Authorities look for motive, identify victims in San Jose shooting that left nine dead

 The San Jose region has not been immune to such violence.
 In 2019, a 19-year-old fatally shot three people, two of them children, during an attack at a food festival in Gilroy, Calif., about 40 minutes from downtown San Jose.

-Devlin Barrett, Hannah Knowles, Mark Berman, Ries Thebault, Meryl Kornfield and Faiz Siddiqui contributed to this report.
+Devlin Barrett, Hannah Knowles, Mark Berman, Reis Thebault, Meryl Kornfield and Faiz Siddiqui contributed to this report.